-What means models views disability?
+What does models views disability mean?

 Intellectual disability is a relatively common condition with a prevalence of about 1.5% in Western countries.
-Although it is often not possible to determine a clear cause of intellectual disability, it is quite certain that its occurrence is influenced by complex biomedical, social, behavioral and educational risk factors.
+Although it is often not possible to determine a clear cause of intellectual disability, it is quite certain that its occurrence is influenced by complex biomedical, social, behavioural and educational risk factors.
 Changes in the understanding of the global phenomenon of disability have also had a significant impact on the conceptualization of intellectual disability, which has necessarily led to changes in the terminology used.
 The following models of disability are most often described in the literature: moral, medical, rehabilitation, social, and diversity model.

-Although the United Nations Convention on the Rights of Persons with Disabilities obliges signatory countries to “ensure an inclusive education system at all levels,” students with intellectual disabilities attend primary and secondary special schools more often than students with other forms of disability, and the practice of statistical invisibilization of these students in the educational process that could mask the real state of inclusive education.
+Although the United Nations Convention on the Rights of Persons with Disabilities obliges signatory countries to “ensure an inclusive education system at all levels,” students with intellectual disabilities attend primary and secondary special schools more often than students with other forms of disability, and the practice of statistical invisibilisation of these students in the educational process that could mask the real state of inclusive education.
 Post-secondary education of students with intellectual disabilities in the European higher education area is very rare.

 What is inclusive education?

 The interpretation of terms such as education for pupils with disabilities, inclusive education and inclusive school varies considerably across European countries.